Andricus grossulariae: Parasitoids and inquilines

 One study identified twenty-four parasitoids from galls of A. grossulariae, such as Torymus auratus, Megastigmus dorsalis, Ormyrus pomaceus, Sycophila variegata, Sycophila biguttata, Mesopolobus xanthocerus, and Aulogymnus trilineatus.
 Ceroptres cerri is an inquiline of A. grossulariae.

 Distribution

-A. grossulariae has been recorded from the United Kingdom, Spain, Belgium, and Israel.
-A. grossulariae was first seen in Britain in Berkshire in 2000.
+A. grossulariae has been recorded from across Europe from Ireland to Portugal to Turkey, and in some areas of the Near East, as far as northern Iraq.
+A. grossulariae was first observed in Britain in Berkshire in 2000.